alexandre-touret/microservices-architecture-course/pages/02-fundamentals.md

 ---
+layout: section
+---

+# Fondamentaux

+---
 layout: quote
 ---

-# Fondamentaux

 ## Définition d' Amazon

-> Microservices are <span v-mark.circle.red>an architectural and organizational approach</span> to software development where software is composed of small independent services that communicate over well-defined APIs.
-These services are owned by small, self-contained teams.
+_Microservices are <span v-mark.circle.red>an architectural and organizational approach</span> to software development where software is composed of small independent services that communicate over well-defined APIs.
+These services are owned by small, self-contained teams._

->
->
-> Microservices architectures make applications <span v-mark.circle.red>easier to scale and faster to develop</span>, enabling innovation and accelerating time-to-market for new features.
+_Microservices architectures make applications <span v-mark.circle.red>easier to scale and faster to develop</span>, enabling innovation and accelerating time-to-market for new features._

 ---